rubocop/ruby-style-guide/README.md

 * Avoid methods longer than 10 LOC (lines of code).
 Ideally, most methods will be shorter than 5 LOC.
 Empty lines do not contribute to the relevant LOC.
 * Avoid parameter lists longer than three or four parameters.
-* If you really have to, add "global" methods to Kernel and make them private.
+* If you really need "global" methods, add them to Kernel and make them private.
 * Use class instance variables instead of global variables.

     ```Ruby